EdemEssang/glorestaurant/README.md

 #### 4. Footer:
 -  Design a simple footer with copyright information and social media icons.

-The link to the  Glory Restaurant
+[This is a link to  screen shot of the  to the  Glory Restaurant]( https://github.com/EdemEssang/glorestaurant/blob/main/FireShot%20Capture%20001%20-%20Glory%20Restaurant%20-%20Experience%20Tasty%20Meals.pngs
+)

 # Bootstrap Components Checkpoint